-AMIBIOS SETUP - POWER MANAGEMENT SETUP (C) 2000 American Megatrends, Inc. All Rights Reserved ACPI Aware O/S Power Management Hard Disk Time Out Suspend Time Out (Minute) LAN/Ring Power On Keyboard Power On Wake-Up Key Wake-Up Password PowerOn by RTC Alarm RTC Alarm Date RTC Alarm Hour RTC Alarm Minute RTC Alarm Second Yes Enabled Suspend Disabled Disabled Any Key N/A Disabled 15 12 30 30 ESC : Quit ↑↓←→ : Select Item F1 : Help PU/PD/+/- : Modify F5 : Old Values (Shift)F2 : Color F6 : Load BIOS Defaults F7 : Load Setup Defaults
+AMIBIOS SETUP - POWER MANAGEMENT SETUP (C) 2000 American Megatrends, Inc. All Rights Reserved ACPI Aware O/S Power Management Hard Disk Time Out Suspend Time Out (Minute) LAN/Ring Power On Keyboard Power On Wake-Up Key Wake-Up Password PowerOn by RTC Alarm RTC Alarm Date RTC Alarm Hour RTC Alarm Minute RTC Alarm Second Yes Enabled Suspend Disabled Disabled Any Key N/A Disabled 15 12 30 30 ESC : Quit ↑↓←→ : Select Item F1 : Help PU/PD/+/- : Modify F5 : Old Values (Shift)F2 : Color F6 : Load BIOS Defaults F7 : Load Setup Defaults ACPI Aware O/S T This item sup pports ACPI (Advanced C Configuration n and Power management In nterface).
+Us se this item to enable or disable tl ne ACPI fea ture.
+Power T This item enables or disables a power Management n management scheme.
+If you enable power n management, there are some options for you ta to decide the power management operation.
+E Both APM and ACPI are supported.
+Hard Disk Time T This sets the timeout to power down the hard Out d disk drive, if the time selected passes without a any hard disk activity.

-ACPI Aware O/S This item supports ACPI (Advanced Configuration and Power management Interface).
-Use this item to enable or disable the ACPI feature.
-Power Management This item enables or disables a power management scheme.
-If you enable power management, there are some options for you to decide the power management operation.
-Both APM and ACPI are supported.
-Hard Disk Time Out This sets the timeout to power down the hard disk drive, if the time selected passes without any hard disk activity.
 Suspend Time Out (Minute) This item sets up the timeout (minutes) for the Suspend mode.
 The computer will be a power-saving Suspend mode if the system has been inactive after the setup time LAN/Ring Power On The system can be turned off with a software command.
 If you enable this item, the system can automatically resume if there is an incoming call on the Modem.
 You must use an ATX power supply in order to use this feature.
 Keyboard Power On Wake up key Wake up password If you enable this item, system can automatically resume by pressing hot keys on the keyboard or typing in the password.
 You must enable the Keyboard Power On jumper and use an ATX power supply in order to use this feature.
 PowerOn by RTC Alarm / Date / Hour / Minute / Second The system can be turned off with a software command.
 If you enable this item, the system can automatically resume at a fixed time based on the system's RTC (realtime clock).
 Use the items below this one to set the date and time of the wake-up alarm.
 You must use an ATX power supply in order to use this feature.